 RMU’s program prepares students for careers at hotels, restaurants, resorts, and convention centers.
 Learners may also pursue professions within retirement communities, the casino and gaming industry, and at recreational parks and attractions.

-RMU is regionally accredited by the Middle States Commission on Higher Education.
-The university's business school is accredited by the Association to Advance Collegiate Schools of Business.
+Robert Morris University – RMU Online is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+The university’s business school is accredited by the Association to Advance Collegiate Schools of Business.

 23. Charleston Southern University